Venezuela during World War II: Axis influence

-Nazi efforts to increase their influence in Venezuela, and thus access Venezuelan oil, date back to 1933, when Arnold Margerie formed the Venezuelan Regional Group of the Nazi Party, or Grupo Regional de Venezuela del Partido Nazi.
+Nazi efforts to increase their influence in Venezuela, and thus access Venezuelan oil, date back to 1933, when prominent German leaders formed the Venezuelan Regional Group of the Nazi Party, or Grupo Regional de Venezuela del Partido Nazi.
 After that, the Germans began "courting" the Venezuelan military through its military mission.
 On the "cultural front," according to Leonard, General Wilhelm von Faupel, head of the Ibero-American Institute, attempted to gain influence by sending his wife, Edith, to Venezuela to "extol the virtues of fascism."
 Germany was also active in countering American economic influence, by expanding its holdings in mining, agriculture, and railroading.

 During the war, there were nearly 4,000 German immigrants residing in Venezuela.
 As result of which, there was fear among certain Allied leaders of a "fifth column" forming to commit sabotage and other acts against the Venezuelan government or oil-related infrastructure.
 The nearby British, French, and Dutch colonies also presented security concerns: If any were to fall under Axis control, they would certainly become bases for the interdiction of the Caribbean sea lanes, which carried Venezuela's crude oil to be refined in Aruba, and thence to market.
 They could also be used as staging areas for the invasion of neighboring countries, or for commando operations to interrupt oil production.